thinkingmik/ideman/README.md

 # <a name="setup"></a>Setup
 This module requires a database infrastructure.
 To automate the creation of schemas and others boring jobs, `ideman` provides a node command line tool called [`ideman-cli`](https://github.com/thinkingmik/ideman-cli).
-So, before continue with the installation of this module, go to [`ideman-cli`](https://github.com/thinkingmik/ideman-cli) project and then return here once you have a database infrastructure.
+So, before continue with the installation of this module, go to [`ideman-cli`](https://github.com/thinkingmik/ideman-cli) project and then install `ideman` once you have created the database schemas.

 # <a name="install"></a>Installation
 **WARNING**: